Centre for Environmental and Health Engineering

 Our Centre is a designated World Health Organization (WHO) collaborating centre for the protection of water quality and health.

 We provide support to international governments through international agencies such as WHO, Pan American Health Organisation (PAHO) and relief organisations such as Oxfam, UNICEF and Medicins Sans Frontier (MSF).

 We are a multidisciplinary research centre with international expertise which undertakes research activities and services that address today’s environmental and public health global challenges.
 Projects cover the entire water, wastewater, pollution cycle and encompass topics such as:

 - Risk assessment and management.

-Our research activities form an integral part of our successful MSc in Water & Environmental Engineering.The programme attracts overseas students and professionals who wish to take advantage of the considerable global interest in water, wastewater, sanitation, public health, pollution and waste management to develop their careers.
+Our research activities form an integral part of our successful MSc in Water and Environmental Engineering.The course attracts overseas students and professionals who wish to take advantage of the considerable global interest in water, wastewater, sanitation, public health, pollution and waste management to develop their careers.

 Brian Clarke Queen's Anniversary Prize

 - Professor Jeni Colbourne MBE, Chief Drinking Water Inspector, DWI

 - Professor Paul Sherlock, (formerly of Oxfam and Coordinator of Water and Sanitation Emergencies, UNICEF)